 - blurred vision

 While these symptoms can indicate shingles, they can also characterize other eye conditions.
-Anyone with any of these symptoms should seek urgent medical attention.
+Anyone with severe eye symptoms should get medical attention right away.

 After the symptoms of chickenpox have cleared up, the virus lies dormant in the body.
-At any time, the virus could reactivate and cause shingles to develop.
+More specifically, the virus remains in the nerves.
+At any time, the virus can reactivate and cause shingles to develop.

-Anyone who suspects they have shingles in their eye should go to the emergency room or visit their primary care doctor or eye doctor as soon as possible.
-Shingles in the eye can lead to vision loss.
+Anyone who suspects they have shingles in their eye should go to the emergency room or visit a primary care doctor or eye doctor as soon as possible.
+Shingles in the eye can lead to vision loss and other serious complications.

-The medication can come in liquid or tablet form.
-Take it as soon as possible for maximum effectiveness.
+- Antiviral medications: These drugs can come in liquid or tablet form.
+A person should take the medication as soon as possible for maximum effectiveness.

-There is no clear reason why the virus reactivates.
-Some risk factors may include:
+There is no one clear reason why the virus reactivates.
+Some risk factors include: